Cost of a Thanksgiving meal drops, but it’s still expensive in these areas

 This year, the Farm Bureau reports the same-sized meal will set you back about $61.17, a 4.5% decrease over last year.
 While a drop, that price is still 25% higher than the price they projected for a Thanksgiving meal in 2019.

 In the Farm Bureau’s latest annual Thanksgiving dinner survey, volunteer shoppers found that the focal point of your feast, the turkey, will run you about $27.35, or $1.71 per pound.
-The drop in price is largely thanks to a decrease in HPAI cases, the AFBF said in October.
+The price drop is largely thanks to a decrease in HPAI cases, the AFBF said in October.

 It is worth noting, though, that the Farm Bureau’s volunteer shoppers were visiting stores in early November before many retailers began selling turkeys at lower prices, which means you may find an even better deal.